hollyfgibbons/ANU-MAE-thesis-template/README.md

 ### How to open the template in online (Overleaf)

 All ANU staff and students have access to Overleaf's professional upgrades if they login with single sign-on (SSO) and use their university email address.
-Please find additional support regarding the use of Overleaf through ANU, [here](https://services.anu.edu.au/information-technology/software-systems/overleaf).
+Please find additional support regarding the use of Overleaf through ANU [here](https://services.anu.edu.au/information-technology/software-systems/overleaf).

 1. Download this repository as a ZIP file (*GitHub → Code → Download ZIP*)
 2. In Overleaf: *New Project → Upload Project* → select the ZIP